sbt/website/src/reference/01-General-Info/06-Changes/05-Migrating-from-sbt-0.7.x-to-0.10.x.md

 Create a `build.sbt` file in the root directory of your project.
-See [.sbt build definition][Basic-Def] in the Getting Started Guide, and for simple examples `/Examples/Quick-Configuration-Examples`.
-If you have a simple project then converting your existing project file to this format is largely a matter of re-writing your dependencies and maven archive declarations in a modified yet familiar syntax.
+See [.sbt build definition][Basic-Def] in the Getting Started Guide, and for [simple examples][Basic-Def-Examples].
+If you have a simple project
+then converting your existing project file to this format is largely a matter of re-writing your dependencies and maven archive declarations in a modified yet familiar syntax.